Compliance Guide for Motor Fuel Metering and Quality

 Change in the Number of Registered Devices

-If a fuel metering device is removed from service, you must submit a Change of Device Registration Form (PDF) or omit the devices when submitting a renewal application.
+If a device is permanently removed from service, submit a Change of Device Registration Form (PDF) to ensure you receive an accurate invoice at the next renewal,or strike through the devices when submitting the renewal application.

-An incorrect device may be placed out of order by TDLR and may not be used until repairs are made by a service company.
+A device that has been placed out of order by TDLR in response to an inspection or investigation may not be placed back into service until it has been repaired by a licensed service company.

 Change of Business Information

-A change in the name or contact information for an owner or operator of a fuel metering device must be submitted to TDLR within 30 days.
+A change in a merchant’s name or contact information must be submitted to TDLR within 30 days.

-A change in the owner or operator’s federal employer identification number or social security number (for sole proprietors) constitutes a change of business identity and requires a new device registration.
+A change in a merchant’s federal employer identification number or social security number (for sole proprietors) constitutes a change of business identity.
+The merchant is required to register as a new business and submit an application for a new device registration, including the required device fees.

 Transfer of Devices to New Owner

 Device registrations cannot be transferred to a new owner.
-If a previously registered fuel metering device is sold to a new owner, a new application for registration will be required.
+If a business is sold to a new owner, a new application for registration is required.
+To satisfy the device performance review requirement, a merchant applying for new device registrations may submit documentation of a DPR performed for the previous merchant if it was completed within the last two years.

 Consumer Information Stickers

-By December 1, 2020, a consumer information sticker with TDLR’s contact information and current motor fuel tax rates, must be placed on each face of all motor fuel dispensers.
+The TDLR consumer information sticker which includes the department’s contact information and motor fuel tax rates, must be placed on the face of all motor fuel dispensers.
+The sticker must be visible but cannot block the readability or affect the operation of the device.

 If any part of the information on the sticker is no longer fully legible and in plain sight of the consumer, it must be replaced within 30 days of the date the owner or operator discovers the condition.